Can Multiple Parties Be Responsible for a Trucking Accident?

 When Other Parties Are At Fault

-While the trucking companies or the truck driver are two of the most common negligent parties in a truck accident, other parties may also be at fault or share in the fault of a Philadelphia truck accident.
+While the trucking companies or the truck driver are two of the most common negligent parties in a trucking accident, other parties may also be at fault or share in the fault of a truck accident.

 Those who can be held liable in a truck accident include: